Contrasting Dolphin Entertainment (DLPN) and Its Rivals

 |2.49

-Dolphin Entertainment currently has a consensus target price of $12.00, indicating a potential upside of 199.25%.
-As a group, “Personal services” companies have a potential upside of 25.05%.
-Given Dolphin Entertainment’s stronger consensus rating and higher probable upside, analysts clearly believe Dolphin Entertainment is more favorable than its competitors.
+Dolphin Entertainment presently has a consensus price target of $12.00, indicating a potential upside of 223.45%.
+As a group, “Personal services” companies have a potential upside of 33.45%.
+Given Dolphin Entertainment’s stronger consensus rating and higher possible upside, analysts plainly believe Dolphin Entertainment is more favorable than its peers.

 Profitability